 - 1/2 cup cold water

 - Meanwhile, using a sharp knife, cut through the two wing joints; discard wing tips.
 Transfer wings to a 5-qt. slow cooker; add sugar mixture.
-Cover and cook on low for 3-4 hours or until chicken juices run clear, 3 to 3-1/2 hours.
+Cover and cook on low until chicken juices run clear, 3 to 3-1/2 hours.

 Another AWESOME recipe!
 Doubled it and served to a group of people aged 18 - 65 and they LOVED THEM!!!!!
 Precooked the wings in the oven; made the sauce on the stove (per the recipe), put it all together in my crock pot the next day and let it cook for several hours.
 The results were FANTASTIC!!!!!
 Meat falling off the bones; sauce thin (did not use cornstarch to thicken - just left it thin) but the meat tasted SO GOOD people didn't care that it wasn't coating the wings.
 Will add this to my list of "what to make for a party" foods!

 Jun 25, 2010

 I LOVE this recipie, but with a couple changes.
 I do use all the vinigar, but instead of regular sugar I use a cup of brown sugar.
 I also add about 1/2 - 1 Tabelspoon of ginger with this it comes out amazing!!!!!!!!!!

 I used less vinegar based on previous comments - just over 1/2 cup instead of a full cup.
 We loved it.
 We will definitely have these again.

 Dec 6, 2009